Lake Van Monster

-In Armenian folklore, the Lake Van Monster (Van Gölü Canavarı, Վանա լճի հրեշ, Cinawirê Behra Wanê) is a lake monster said to live in Lake Van in eastern Turkey.
+In Armenian and Turkish folklores, the Lake Van Monster (Van Gölü Canavarı, Վանա լճի հրեշ) is a lake monster said to live in Lake Van in eastern Turkey.

 History

 The Armenian chroniclers Movses Khorenatsi and Anania Shirakatsi wrote about vishaps (water dragons in Armenian mythology) living in Lake Van.
-According to the legend, the god Vahagn, the vishapakagh ("reaper of vishaps"), would plunge into Lake Van to drag out any vishap that had grown large enough to devour the world.
-Scholar James Russell considers that this legend is an Armenian adoption of Urartian myths concerning the combat of the god Teisheba with the water monster Ullikummi.
+According to the myth, the god Vahagn, the vishapakagh ("reaper of vishaps"), would plunge into Lake Van to drag out any vishap that had grown large enough to devour the world.
+Scholar James Russell discusses the idea that this is an Armenian adoption of Urartian myths concerning the combat of the god Teisheba with the water monster Ullikummi.
 Russell writes that into the modern period, the Armenians of the Van basin would refer to the sudden storms that arise on the lake as vishap kami (վիշապ քամի, dragon wind).

-A story in the Ottoman newspaper Saadet of April 29, 1889, recounted that a creature had dragged a man into lake Van.
-Following reports of the incident, the Ottoman government sent an official scientific survey group to the lake who failed to spot the creature.
+A story in the Ottoman newspaper Saadet from 29 April 1889 claimed that a creature had purportedly dragged a man into Lake Van.
+Following reports of the incident, the Ottoman government sent an official scientific survey group to the lake.
+The group ultimately failed to spot the alleged animal.